CS

 Both the MG 7 and Toyota Camry hold a 5-star ANCAP safety rating.

-Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
-Airbag count is 7 in the MG 7 and 8 in the Toyota Camry.
+Both include the essentials: autonomous emergency braking, adaptive cruise control, a reversing camera.
+Airbag count is 7 in the MG 7 and 7 in the Toyota Camry.
 The MG 7 adds a 360-degree camera that the Toyota Camry misses.

 Feature Showdown

-The MG 7 features a 12.3-inch touchscreen paired with a 10.3-inch digital dash, while the Toyota Camry gets a 8-inch display and 7-inch instruments.
-Apple CarPlay and Android Auto are standard across both.
+The MG 7 features a 12.3-inch touchscreen paired with a 10.3-inch digital dash, while the Toyota Camry gets a 7-inch display and 4.2-inch instruments.

-The MG 7 stands out with head-up display, wireless charging, panoramic roof, heated front seats, power tailgate, Bose audio and ambient lighting that you will not find on the Toyota Camry.
+The MG 7 stands out with wireless Apple CarPlay/Android Auto, head-up display, wireless charging, panoramic roof, heated front seats, power tailgate, Bose audio and ambient lighting that you will not find on the Toyota Camry.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain